dom111/webdav-js/examples/apache-directory-list/README.md

 # Apache Directory List Example

 _Note_: this uses web-based assets for easy set up.
+It loads the script from CDN.

 To utilise this apache directory list replacement, you'll need to have your own server set up and configured with WevDAV (hopefully that's a given!).